matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-9.md

 Conference Matt.
 Conference Matt happened.

 Really, it wasn't a lot of boozing, but way too much talking.
-Didn't get back up to the room until 12:30 or so, and wasn't really asleep until 1.
-When I woke, there was just no way.
+I didn't get back up to the room until 12:30 or so, and wasn't really asleep until 1.
+When I woke, there was just no way I was getting out there.
 Could I have done it?
 Maybe, I wasn't hung over.
 But running after drinking with no sleep didn't sound very smart.
-I know, I can juggle it again - we'll run Friday evening when I get home.
+Rationalizing it to myself, I thought, "I know, I can juggle it again - we'll run Friday evening when I get home.
 That still gives me Saturday for an easy run, with my long on Sunday.
-YAY.
+YAY."

-This was not the best of plans.
+As it turns out, this was not the best of plans.

 ## Friday (~~8 mile tempo~~ 6 mile tempo)

-Plane trip back was uneventful.
+My flight was early in the morning, so there was no chance of getting in the run early.
+The plane trip back was uneventful, getting me back to good old HSV early in the afternoon.
 I don't like running in the evenings, but damnit, I was going to get all my runs in this week.

-Talked to Katie.
+Got home; talked to Katie.

 "You know it's going to rain all weekend, right?
 I don't see you doing 15 miles on a treadmill on Sunday."